MuLancer/APEuro/country/Britain.md

    >
   >The King then dissolved the Parliament and began his *Personal Rule as Charles* for eleven years
    >
    >However, because Charles I's failure of insisting Calvinist Scotland to follow _English Book of Common Prayer_, the Parliament was called again in order to raise funds.
 The Parliament began to limit some of the king's prerogative rights and supported _Grand Remonstrace_.
-In response, Charles I tried to seize the leaders of the House of Commons
+In response, Charles I tried to seize the leaders of the House of Commons, an attempt that failed.
+As a result, he left London and marked the beginning of English Revolution
 * **Religion**:  Support for Arminian Wing of the Anglican Church
      * oppose to predestination
      * refused to deny that Catholics were Christians